Nank, Pvt. Robert

 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.

-The Medical Detachment left for the West Coast with HQ Company a few days before the rest of the battalion.
 On the island, he was involved in giving physicals to the members of the battalion.
-Men found to have minor health issues were held back and scheduled to rejoin the battalion later.
+Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced with men who had been sent to the island as replacements.
 It is known that the 757th Tank Battalion was at Ft.
-Ord, California and that men from the battalion joined the 192nd to replace men who failed their final physicals.
-At this time, Col. James R. N. Weaver also became the commanding officer of the 192nd.
+Ord, California, and that men from the battalion joined the 192nd to replace men who failed their final physicals.
+It was also at this time that Col. James R. N. Weaver became the commanding officer of the 192nd.

 Before the ship sailed, an attempt was made to secure two 37-millimeter guns and ammunition so that the guns could be set up on the ship’s deck and the tank crews could learn how to load them and fire them, but they were unable to acquire the guns.
 On Thursday, November 6th, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the USS.
 Louisville, and, another transport, the USAT President Calvin Coolidge.
 The ships headed west in a zig-zag pattern.
 Since the Scott had been a passenger ship, they ate in large dining rooms, and it was stated the food was better than average Army food.
 As the ships got closer to the equator the hold they slept in got hotter and hotter, so many of the men began sleeping on the ship's deck.
 They learned quickly to get up each morning or get soaked by the ship's crew cleaning the decks.
 Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
 During the night, while they slept, the ships crossed the International Dateline.
 Two members of the battalion stated the ship made a quick stop at Wake Island to drop off a radar crew and equipment.